-Further technical information on the proposed designs can be found in a document summarising the draft AIP changes which lists the changes, alongside the AIP pages where these changes need to occur (Ref 4), alongside the procedure design report (PDG) document (Ref 5).
+Further technical information on the proposed designs can be found in a document summarising the draft AIP changes and the associated AIP pages where these changes need to occur ^(Ref 5); alongside the NATS Design IFP report ^(Ref 6).

 7. Impacts and Consultation